DevExpress/testcafe/docs/articles/documentation/test-api/obtaining-data-from-the-client/examples-of-using-client-functions.md

 </html>
 ```

-... and you need to obtain the text *This is my tested page*.

-This text is considered as a child node.
-You can obtain it within a client function using the [childNodes](https://developer.mozilla.org/en-US/docs/Web/API/Node/childNodes) property.
+... and you need to obtain the text content of the first child node - *This is my tested page*.
+You can do this within a client function using the [childNodes](https://developer.mozilla.org/en-US/docs/Web/API/Node/childNodes) property.
 The following sample demonstrates this.

 ```js
 import { Selector } from 'testcafe';